 - Drive - used for editing physical and logical drives.

 - Code - used for editing source code such as C/C++ or PHP.

 - Tagged - used for tagged files such as HTML or XML.

-The Reset button will restore all file interfaces to their original values.
+The Reset button will restore all Edit As options to their original values.